 But there's a bit more to it then that.
 Western audiences have regarded music from China as an exotic oddity to be stared at and dismissed.(1) You see, when humans encounter something that is different enough, they tend to believe that the different thing is lesser.
-We see this wherever humans encounter each other; it's the negative connotation beneath the word "foreigner".
+We see this wherever cultures encounter difference; it's the negative connotation beneath the word "foreigner".
 With enough exposure humans do get past the "it's not like mine" and enjoy the benefits the other culture brings, but it's been difficult for English speakers to gain enough exposure to the history and culture of China to get over that resistance.

 Modern technology has made mountains of information accessible to people with an internet connection.
 Travel to China is newly accessible with improved visa agreements, and flights to China can fall to incredibly low prices in the off seasons.
 Something like this would not have been possible 20 years ago.
 Even 10 years ago this undertaking would have been severely limited.
 But today is a different story.
-I hope you join me in this journey.
+I hope you join me on this journey.

 (*): Citation needed.

 (1) there are researchers who have acted as exceptions, of course, but they prove the point: When you can only point to a handful of respectful, factually accurate works, and see how little impact they had, it highlights just how few exist.

 What about Wikipedia and other websites?